-What is so special about Murano Glass?
-Murano Glass is an art form that has existed in Venice for over a thousand years.
-Murano Glass is always handmade by highly skilled master artisans and each item is unique and valuable.
+What is so special about Murano Glass and why is it so famous?
+Murano Glass is an art form that exists on Murano island in Venice, Italy for over a thousand years.
+Murano Glass is handmade by highly skilled glass masters. and each glassware creation is unique and valuable.
 Owning a Murano Glass piece signifies not only having class and artistic taste but also being a part of a long Venetian tradition and knowing how to enjoy the finer things in life.

 Here are the 3 main things that make Murano Glass so special: